dfaranha/au-syssec-f24-exercises/07_software_security_i/readme.md

 The goal is still to execute the `win` function, but the program does not contain a call to `win` anymore.
-Hence, instead of overwriting a local variable, you need to overwrite the programs return address with the address of the function `win`.
+Hence, instead of overwriting a local variable, you need to overwrite the program's return address with the address of the function `win`.

 **Your tasks**:
 1. Find the address of the function `win` in the binary program.